-The 7 Things Solar Panel Makers Don’t Want You To Know
+7 Things Solar Panel Companies Don’t Tell You

 Installing solar panels in your home can lower your environmental footprint and your monthly bills, but there are also some disadvantages you should know about.

 Despite what solar panel makers may tell you, maintenance of the panels is not a problem once you have them installed.
 Solar panel manufacturers try to get people to lease solar panels, insisting that then the homeowner won’t have to worry about maintenance.
 Don’t let this get to you!
 The only thing you have to do is keep the panels clear of debris, by using a garden hose, out of direct sunlight, a few times a year.